sahilrajput03/sahilrajput03/arch-notes.md

 pcmanfm
 ```

-Amazing: It shows your connected pendrives and harddisks automatically (wihout manully mounting, tested with my Backup+ 3tb harddisk)
+**Amazing:** It shows your connected pendrives and harddisks automatically (wihout manully mounting, tested with my Backup+ 3tb harddisk)

-Learn: **You just need to simply open pcmanfm from dmenu or terminal and you'll see your harddisk there.**
+Note: You just need to simply open pcmanfm from dmenu or terminal and you'll see your harddisk there.

 ![image](https://github.com/sahilrajput03/sahilrajput03/assets/31458531/a0dc240f-3965-4ba0-a602-54f914161f0b)

+**Learn:** In pcmanfm, the best folder/file view is `Thumbnail` view (ctrl+3).
+To set via gui, you can go to `View > Folder View Mode > Thumbnail View`

 ## Clipboard in manjaro